 \section{Refinements in the Link-Formation Game}

-\emph{Each of the following refinements selects the same subset of pure Nash equilibria when applied to the anti-monotonic and co-monotonic versions of the link-formation game: extended proper equilibrium, proper equilibrium, trembling-hand perfect equilibrium, $p$-dominance, Pareto efficiency, and strategic stability.
+\begin{prop} Each of the following refinements selects the same subset of pure Nash equilibria when applied to the anti-monotonic and co-monotonic versions of the link-formation game: extended proper equilibrium, proper equilibrium, trembling-hand perfect equilibrium, $p$-dominance, Pareto efficiency, and strategic stability.
 Pairwise stability does not apply to the link-formation game.
-Finally, the link-formation game is not a potential game.}
+Finally, the link-formation game is not a potential game. \end{prop} \begin{proof} \textbf{Step 1.

-\textbf{Step 1.
 Extended proper equilibrium, proper equilibrium, and trembling-hand perfect equilibrium allow the ``no links'' equilibrium in both versions of the game. }For $(q_{i})$ anti-monotonic with $(c_{i}),$ for each $\epsilon>0$ let N1 and S1 play \textbf{Active} with probability $\epsilon^{2}$, N2 and S2 play \textbf{Active} with probability $\epsilon$.
 For small enough $\epsilon$, the expected payoff of \textbf{Active} for player $i$ is approximately $(10-c_{i})\epsilon$ since terms with higher order $\epsilon$ are negligible.
 It is clear that this payoff is negative for small $\epsilon$ for every player $i$, and that under the utility re-scalings $\beta_{N1}=\beta_{S1}=10,$ $\beta_{N2}=\beta_{S2}=1,$ the loss to playing \textbf{Active} smaller for N2 and S2 than for N1 and S1.
 So this strategy profile is a $(\boldsymbol{\beta},\epsilon)$-extended proper equilibrium.
-Taking $\epsilon\to0$, we arrive at the equilibrium where each player chooses \textbf{Inactive} with probability 1. \begin{proof} For the version with $(q_{i})$ co-monotonic with $(c_{i}),$ consider the same strategies without re-scalings, i.e. $\boldsymbol{\beta}=\boldsymbol{1}$.
+Taking $\epsilon\to0$, we arrive at the equilibrium where each player chooses \textbf{Inactive} with probability 1.

+For the version with $(q_{i})$ co-monotonic with $(c_{i}),$ consider the same strategies without re-scalings, i.e. $\boldsymbol{\beta}=\boldsymbol{1}$.
 Then already the loss to playing \textbf{Active} smaller for N2 and S2 than for N1 and S1, making the strategy profile a $(\boldsymbol{1},\epsilon)$-extended proper equilibrium.